How will society and the global economy fare once the coronavirus pandemic begins to dissipate?

 These remain unprecedented times, and every part of the world economy faces consequent challenges.
 Indeed, the most recent development to shock markets is the astonishing fall in the price of West Texas Intermediate (WTI), the benchmark price for US crude oil, into negative territory as options holders refused to accept physical delivery of the commodity upon contract expiry in May.
 Demand has collapsed as aircraft have been grounded and road transport curtailed, and a glut of crude oil struggles to find a home as storage facilities reach capacity.
 This adds an interesting twist to the saga, tempering inflation expectations which, given the powerful combination of fiscal and monetary mentioned above, may have been reasonably expected to rise.
 We shall see.

-We believe it is critical for investors to consider the key long-term trends and company fundamentals, even in this strangest of periods.
+We continue to look to our long-term thematic backdrop and company fundamentals when carefully constructing client portfolios, even in this strangest of periods.
 What we know for sure is that the world, and its consumption preferences, health considerations and political landscape, are unlikely to emerge from this fundamentally unchanged.
-We think these developments are likely ultimately to unearth compelling opportunities for long-term investors.
+We believe these developments are likely ultimately to unearth compelling investment opportunities for long-term investors.